-The Universal Encrypt (UENCRYPT) utility adds an additional layer of security by encrypting the contents of command files into an unintelligible format
+The Universal Encrypt (UENCRYPT) utility adds an additional layer of security by encrypting the contents of command files into an unintelligible format.

-Although all command line options can be encrypted with the Universal Encrypt utility, most organizations use it to encrypt and store authentication credentials such as user ID and/or password.
+Although all command line options can be encrypted with Universal Encrypt, most organizations use it to encrypt and store authentication credentials such as user ID and/or password.